camilledamore/camilledamore/README.md

 Other than that, <br>
 currently:
-- trying to bike every street in my city,
+- trying to bike every street in my city
+- building&mdash;with some help&mdash;a cake suspension system to try to get a 3-tiered cake down a mountain biking course
-- building a silly web 2.0-style site for a vintage mountain bike shop (@ [boomboombikeroom.com](https://boomboombikeroom.com) !),
+- building a silly web 2.0-style site for a vintage mountain bike shop @ [boomboombikeroom.com](https://boomboombikeroom.com) !
-- helping non-tech-savvy people learn how to use their computers,
+- helping non-tech-savvy people learn how to use their computers
-- designing fun flyers for local events & businesses,
+- designing fun flyers for local events & businesses
-- watching every tom hanks movie,
-- building&mdash;with some help&mdash;a cake suspension system to try to get a 3-tiered cake down a mountain biking course,
 - doing my part to bring people together!